The Holy Quran and Hadith, myths and misunderstandings - Azgar Nuhman

 As I said before the meaning of the Quran differs to each person’s level of consciousness.

-interpretation but a literal interpretation which is called Tafsir.
+interpretation but a literal interpretation (zahir) which is called Tafsir.

-At this moment the Holy Quran critically needs a spiritual interpretation (Bathin) thus man
+At this time, the Holy Quran critically needs a spiritual interpretation (Bathin) thus man

 ~ Azgar – Sufi Author ~